Boolean dimension and tree-width: Preliminaries

 \subsection{Tools}

 The first tool is a straightforward branching program able to detect if a queried element lies within some fixed set.
-For a permutation $\pi$ of a set $V$ let $\pi^*$ denote the reversal of $\pi$ and for $X\subset V$ let $\pi(X)$ denote the projection of $\pi$ onto $X$.
-We also work with permutations as sequences, i.e.\ when $A$ is disjoint from $B$, $\pi$ is a permutation of $A$ and $\sigma$ is a permutation of $B$, then $\pi\sigma$ is a concatenation of these permutations which is a permutation of $A \cup B$.
+For a linear order $\pi$ on a set $V$ let $\pi^*$ denote the reversal of $\pi$ and for $X\subset V$, let $\pi(X)$ denote the projection of $\pi$ onto $X$.
+We also work with linear orders as sequences, i.e., when $A$ is disjoint from $B$, $\pi$ is a linear order on $A$ and $\sigma$ is a linear order on $B$, then $\pi\sigma$ is a concatenation of these linear orders which is a linear order on $A \cup B$.